 The temple priests perform the Panchamrit Pooja every morning.
-This pooja is considered to be an important one at this temple.
+This pooja is an important one at this temple.

-Bhadrapat: Lord Ganesh’s birth celebrations known as Ganesh Chaturthi or Vinayak Chaturthi is a key festival in the state of Maharashtra.
+Bhadrapat: Lord Ganesh’s birth celebrations known as Ganesh Chaturthi or Vinayak Chaturthi is a key festival in Maharashtra.
 Further, in Lenyadri, devotees celebrate Lord Girijatmaj’s birthday in a big way during Bhadrapat Shudh (August / September).
-In addition, devotees organize various bhajans and cultural programmes on Ganesh Chaturthi.
-Also, Bullock Cart race is a unique and popular event during the Chaturthi celebrations.
+Also, Bullock Cart race is a popular event during the Chaturthi celebrations.

 Magh: The Chaturthi during Magh is an important time for celebrations at the Girijatmaj Temple.
 People celebrate it from Magh Shudh 1 to Magh Shudh 6 (January – February).
 Also, priests conduct an Akhand Harinaam Saptah during this period.

-Rail: The nearest railway station is at Pune, at 94 km from Girijatmaj.
-The Pune station is well connected by trains operating to major Indian cities.
+- Rail: The nearest railway station is at Pune, at 94 km from Girijatmaj.

 Lenyadri Ganpati Temple trust operates Yatri Niwas and offers accommodation at nominal charges.
 Pilgrims also stay at Pune and drive down to Lenyadri.